FFEVER/kollab/README.md

 # Testing
 ## RSpec
 Testing is as important as implementing since it makes sure that your code perform as you expected and knows when someone break your code.
 We use alternative framework for testing called [RSpec](https://github.com/rspec/rspec-rails).
 Please make sure you know how to write the test properly.
-You can follow the guide from [here](https://relishapp.com/rspec/rspec-rails/v/3-9/docs/gettingstarted).
+You can follow the guide from [the official guide](https://relishapp.com/rspec/rspec-rails/v/3-9/docs/gettingstarted) or [another guide](https://www.codewithjason.com/rails-testing-hello-world-using-rspec-capybara/).

 ## Code Coverage
 After running your tests, open `coverage/index.html` in the browser of your choice.
 We use [simplecov](https://github.com/colszowka/simplecov) gem.